The Technician Commitment

 The Technician Commitment is a Higher Education sector collaborative initiative, supported by the Science Council and the Gatsby Charitable Foundation’s Technicians ‘Make It Happen’ campaign.
 The Commitment aims to ensure that Technicians receive support in each of the following key areas:

-The University of Hertfordshire has created a two-year action plan (PDF - 0.01 Mb).
+The University of Hertfordshire has created a three-year action plan (PDF - 0.1 Mb).
 This plan outlines the key actions/timescales identified to demonstrate our commitment to the four key areas of the Technician Commitment.

 If you have any questions about the Technician Commitment, our action plan or wish to get involved, please email firstname.lastname@example.org